funway/audible-epub3-maker/README.md

 ---

 ## 🚗 TODO
-- Fix bug: multi workers download model file at the same time (when first use).
+- Fix: multiple workers downloading the offline model file simultaneously on first use
-- Improve sentence segmentation accuracy
+- Add CPU/GPU selection for offline TTS models (note: pip install on amd64 arch defaults to pull a 4GB NVIDIA library (\"▔□▔) )
-- Support for more offline TTS engines
+- Support more TTS models
+- Implement voice preview and cost estimation for commercial models
-- Integrate WhisperX to enable TTS engines without native word boundary output
+- Integrate WhisperX for audio-text alignment in TTS models without native word boundary output

 ---